The Office of Victims Advocacy (OVA) was formally established in 1985 to provide enhanced assistance to crime victims, as mandated by

-- Assist victims and their families with understanding their rights and help them get the support they need to recover from the trauma of crime.
+- Assist victims and their families by explaining their rights and helping them get the support they need to recover from the trauma of crime.

 - Improve victim-centered, trauma-informed investigation and prosecution by providing training, resources and technical assistance to law enforcement and prosecutors.

-With a victim-centered approach, OVA seeks to minimize traumatization associated with the criminal justice process by providing the support of skilled victim advocates and experienced staff who empower victims as engaged participants in the process and beyond (see Survivors Council below).
+With a victim-centered approach, OVA seeks to minimize traumatization associated with the criminal justice process by providing the support of skilled victim advocates and experienced staff.

 Advocacy – Conflict Cases

-Sometimes the local Commonwealth's Attorney is unable to prosecute a case due to conflict.
+Sometimes the local Commonwealth's Attorney is unable to prosecute a case due to conflict of interest.
 In these cases, the Attorney General (via the Office of Special Prosecutions) will prosecute the case.
 Advocates can provide: